Frequently Asked Questions

 Action on climate change reduces one of the key drivers of nature’s loss and degradation (IPBES 2019), but we must also explicitly take action to curtail the other drivers and pressures (e.g., resource exploitation, land and sea use, and invasive species) pushing nature towards irreversible tipping points.
 Otherwise, we jeopardize nature’s capacity to deliver key functions for the climate system, such as carbon absorption.
 If instead we link action on climate and nature, we will design solutions which have greater overall positive impact for the Earth – and its people – and avoid shifting the burden from one subsystem to another.

-To accomplish this goal, we will draw on the outputs of the Earth Commission, which will be using integrated assessment models and scenario analysis to develop pathways toward a safe and just future that creates more co-benefits and minimizes tradeoffs between impacts on different systems.
+To accomplish this goal, we are drawing on the best available science and collaborating with the Earth Commission on its Earth System Boundaries science, which uses integrated assessment models and scenario analysis to develop pathways toward a safe and just future that creates more co-benefits and minimizes tradeoffs between impacts on different systems.

 For climate, the goal to which targets correspond (1.5C) addresses a single driver: GHG emissions.
 Actors must reduce their contributions to emissions, but have freedom in determining the ways in which to do so.
 SBTs for nature must account for several additional complexities: